oasisprotocol/old-docs/src/operators/creating-an-entity-package.md

 3. Once your entity package passes all validation checks we will handle the merging of your pull request. _If there are issues you can always resubmit your entity package._

+   ***Note: If possible, please use the same github handle to submit your entity package and public key***

 You can see an example of a submission in [this PR](https://github.com/oasislabs/the-quest-entities/pull/2)